 Let’s look at the graphics above but focusing our attention on the “popularity” that Spotify gives artists rather than the number of followers.
 This “popularity” is an internal Spotify variable that they calculate giving them a range from 0 to 100.

 “Popularity” is an indicator that Spotify calculates.
 It is designed and adapted to have this shape, which works better than the number of raw followers.
-The curve of the graph is so regular, and therefore artificial, for this very reason: it is an adaptation made by the platform itself so that the jumps between the most successful and least successful artists are smoother and more calibrated than the data of followers real.
+The curve of the graph is so regular, and therefore artificial, for this very reason: it is an adaptation made by the platform itself so that the jumps between the most successful and least successful artists are smoother and more calibrated than the data of real followers.

 This graph of popularity on a logarithmic scale would look like this: